Angelos-Zaimis/Delos/README.md

-🚀 Deloschain is a next-generation Rust-powered blockchain, designed for security, fairness, and decentralization.
+🚀 Deloschain is a Rust-powered blockchain.
 It powers Nomisma (NMS), a trustless digital currency that enables fast, low-cost, and borderless transactions in a truly decentralized ecosystem.